-comptroller Closes the First National Bank Emporia, Kan., Whereupon the President Shoots Himself in the Head.
+emptroller Closes the First National Bank Emporia, Kan., Whereupon the Prestdent Shoots Himself in the Head.

-The First National Bank of Empo ria, Kan., was closed by order of the controller of the treasury last Thurs day.
-An hour later Charles S. Cross, the bank's president, and one of the best known breeders of Herefords in the West, shot and killed himself, at "Sunny Slope," his famous stock farm, near town.
+The First National Bank of Empia.
+Kan., was closed by order of the ontroller of the treasury last Thursday.
+An hour later Charles S. Cross, the bank's president, and one of the best known breeders of Herefords in the West, shot and killed himself at "Sunny Slope," his famous stock farm, near towards.

-Scumy Slope," his famous stock farm, near town.
+"Sunny Slope," his famous stock farm, near town.

-Speculation is said to have led to Pross's downfall.
-Among the heavy osers are Lyon county and the city of Emporia, whose funds were deposited in the institution.
-Cross was custodian of his father's estate, which is also said to be in a wrecked condition.
+Speculation is said to have led to Cross's downfail.
+Among the heavy losers are Lyon county and the city of Emporia, whose funds were deposited in the institution.
+Cross was custodian of his father's estate, which is also said to be in a wrecked condition, Examiner Charles Jobes has been going over the books, with the aid of the over the books.

-Examiner Charles Jobes has been going over the books, with the aid of President Cross, for the past week.
-No sign of mental agitation on the part of he bank president had been displayed, and when Cross left the bank 10 minutes before it closed, he waved his hand oleasantly to all his associates.
-He vent immediately to Sunny Slope farm und passed into the bedroom of Manger Evans' house.
-When he did not ome out Evans entered the room.
-He found banker Cross lying in a pool of clood, with a pistel in his hand.
+Examiner Charles Jobes has been go-ing over the books, with the aid of President Cross, for the past week.
+No sign of mental agitation on the part of the bank president had been displayed, and when Cross left the bank 10 minu-tes before it closed, he waved his hand pleasantly to all his associates.
+He went immediately to Sunny Slope farm and passed into the bedroom of Man-ager Evans' house.
+When he did not come out Evans entered the room.
+He ager Evans' house.
+When he did not come out Evans entered the room.
+He found hanker Cross lying in a pool of blood, with a piste! in his hand.
 One shot had been fired, and it went through the back of the head.
 Death was instantaneous.